 Test Preparation?
 Simply Encourage Literacy at Home

 Kindergarten students do not need to “prepare” for assessments.
 Instead, you’ll be helping their literacy development tremendously if you simply read and talk with your children.
-Start conversations, write a grocery list together, and select books together at the library.
+Home writing activities for kindergarten can include conversations together, writing a grocery list together, and selecting books together at the library.
 Raise their awareness of language in their environment, such as on billboards, traffic signs, and menus in restaurants.
 Don’t forget, children also need ample time to play for their overall well-being.
 Play enhances cognitive, physical, social, and emotional development.